 We had many attempts in the past but we failed.
-For example they are common in Carnarvon Gorge, but despite many attempts we could not find it.
+For example, they are common in Carnarvon Gorge, but despite many attempts, we could not find them.

 One interesting fact we found was about platypus spur.
-Only male have a spur that is connected to a venom gland.
+Only males have a spur that is connected to a venom gland.
 This platypus spur can kill small animals and really hurt humans.

 Platypus is a carnivore and feeds on bugs, shellfish and other small insects.

 Some interesting facts about platypus

 - The platypus has an extraordinary ability to detect electrical signals generated by the muscles and nerves of its prey.
 Its sensitive bill contains electroreceptors, which help it locate food in murky waters.

 - The platypus is a monotreme, meaning it is one of the few mammals that lay eggs rather than giving birth to live young.
 Females incubate their eggs by curling around them, and once hatched, the underdeveloped offspring rely on their mother’s milk, which is secreted through specialized mammary glands and absorbed through the skin.

 - The platypus is an ancient species, with fossil records dating back to over 100 million years ago.
 This makes it one of the oldest surviving mammal lineages on Earth.

 - Platypuses do not have a true stomach.
 Instead, they possess a simplified digestive system in which their esophagus connects directly to their intestine, allowing them to break down food more efficiently without the need for a gastric chamber.

 - Platypuses are skilled excavators, creating intricate burrow systems along riverbanks or near bodies of water.
 These burrows serve as shelter and provide a safe space for nesting and rearing their young.